Gabriel-Simmonds/P3/CodeBook.md

     a style where dots replace characters which were noted in the "from" character vector

         "-a" is replaced by ".a"
-        "-b" is toreplaced by ".b"
+        "-b" is replaced by ".b"
         "-c" is replaced by ".c"
         "-e" is replaced by ".e"
         "-i" is replaced by ".i"